unjs/unenv/README.md

 ## What is un?

-un is a framework of modules, shims and presets that work perfectly with any Javascript environemnt including Browsers, Workers, NodeJS or pure JavaScript.
+un is a collection of modules, shims and presets that work perfectly with any Javascript environemnt including Browsers, Workers, NodeJS or pure JavaScript.

 You still need a bundler like [rollup.js](https://rollupjs.org) and un will disapear as soon as is bundled.